oelegeirnaert/threefold_hydra_node/README.md

   - Root File System (GB): 5
   - CPU: 2
   - Memory (MB): 2048
+  - Public IPV4 address

 - [x] Proof of concept succeeded - https://forum.threefold.io/t/grant-suggestion-deploy-a-hydra-node-on-tfgrid/2493/25

 Next poc:
 - [ ] Create a simple WebApp that can communicate with the Hydra Daemon

+# Roadmap WebApp POC
+- [ ] Create new docker file
+  - [ ] Install the Hydra Daemon
+  - [ ] Install the Webserver for remote management of the Hydra node
+  - [ ] Authenthication method?
+To be decided but preferably SSH key pair

+## WebApp
+- [ ] Load environments variables
+  - [ ] Which? to be decided